Cameron Proposes Changes to Succession

 You can read more about the proposed changes in this thread at TRF.Filed under British Royals

-Tagged Commonwealth of Nations, Lady Louise Mountbatten-Windsor, Legal Matters, Prime Minister Cameron, Succession, The Duchess of Cambridge, The Duke of Cambridge, The Duke of York, The Earl of Wessex, The Princess Royal, Viscount Severn.
+Tagged Commonwealth of Nations, Lady Louise Mountbatten-Windsor, Legal Matters, Prime Minister Cameron of the United Kingdom, Succession, The Duchess of Cambridge, The Duke of Cambridge, The Duke of York, The Earl of Wessex, The Princess Royal, Viscount Severn.